nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

     RPC_PEER_2="<Sentry.Node2.Private.IP>"
     {{< /highlight>}}

-22. With the Firewall Rules, and our Sentry Nodes' Private IP addresses set, added we are now going to start up our Valdiator Node for the first time, manually.
+22. With the Firewall Rules added, and our Sentry Nodes' Private IP addresses set, we are now going to start up our Valdiator Node for the first time, manually.

     > Note: Later we will be setting up a service file to have our Node automatically restart on Server reboot, or following a crash.
 For now though we will proceed manually.